Kansas City Royals All-Time Worst 25 Man Roster

 By David Hill

-Sep 17, 2014; Kansas City, MO, USA; Kansas City Royals mascot Sluggerrr entertains the crowd before the game against the Chicago White Sox at Kauffman Stadium.
-The Royals won 6-2.
+Oct 15, 2014; Kansas City, MO, USA; Kansas City Royals right fielder Norichika Aoki (23) throws a t-shirt into the crowd from the top of the dugout after game four of the 2014 ALCS playoff baseball game against the Baltimore Orioles at Kauffman Stadium.
+The Royals swept the Orioles to advance to the World Series.
 Mandatory Credit: Denny Medley-USA TODAY Sports

 More from Kings of Kauffman

 - KC Royals Rumors: Is a monster move in the cards?

 - KC Royals Free Agent Hunt: 3 Tampa Bay pitchers

 - Grading the 2022 KC Royals: The $25 million man

 - KC Royals Winter Meetings Tracker: Expectations met

 - KC Royals Winter Meetings Tracker: Day 3 update